adrianr202/deco3000-wayfinding/README.md

 ## Instructions
 1. Clone the repository
 2. **IMPORTANT:** To simulate your router as the starting point for the pathfinding, rename `YOUR ROUTER ADDRESS` in 'database.py' (line 2) to your own router MAC address.
+3. In chatbot.py (line 109) input your API key in `openai_api_key="apikey"`
-3. To test the app, run only the file 'chatbot.py' which will create a web app from streamlit.
+4. To test the app, run only the file 'chatbot.py' which will create a web app from streamlit.
 Make sure to type `streamlit run chatbot.py` in the console to run the app.
-4. If you want to use the LLM, ensure the location names are taken from list `location_names` from database.py.
+5. If you want to use the LLM, ensure the location names are taken from list `location_names` from database.py.
 Capitalization and spaces are important and can affect if it works or not.
-5. Please only use two locations when finding a path to.
+6. Please only use two locations when finding a path to.
 The program is not able to find a path to more than two locations.

 ![Network Map showing path from outside to Homebase](network_map.png)